Looking for ways to entertain your kids this summer that don’t break the bank?

 - Clear Glue

-- Add 1/4 cup of distilled water to any type of jar or water bottle
+- Add 1/4 cup of water to any type of jar or water bottle.
+Distilled water is preferred; however, you can use basic tap water as well.

 - Swish the glue around in the glitter slowly – do not shake (this will create bubbles)